 c) People who maximize the use of their maximum monthly benefits can generally spend as much in an ALF as in a nursing home.

-d) Although some surveys report that ALFs cost about half as much as nursing homes on average, ALFs may charge more for a memory unit or for levels of assistance that align more closely with nursing home care.
+d) Although some surveys report that on average ALFs cost about half as much as nursing homes, ALFs may have an extra charge for a memory unit or for levels of assistance that align more closely with nursing home care.

 Several insurers extend ALF coverage to policies which originally did not include ALF coverage, providing policyholders with significant flexibility at the time of claim but contributing to the insurers’ need for rate increases.